 So, going right back to basics, let’s see what sort of kit you’ll need – and this is before you even venture out on your first real rabbit raid.
-Remember, this is just skimming the basics, a lot of these items are worth a page or two in their own right, and we’ll hopefully go over these in future articles.
+Remember, this is just skimming the basics and it is worth reading up on the topics relevant to you.

 First get your gun

 Obviously, you’re going to need a rifle, not a pistol.
 Hunting should never be attempted with any air pistol as they simply do not have the power, or accuracy, for hunting work.
 So, what sort of rifle do you need?